 Coercion is unreasonable pressure for sexual activity when someone makes it clear they do not want to engage in sexual activity, that they want to stop, or that they do not want to go past a certain point of sexual interaction and the continued pressure is sufficiently severe.
 Coercion is evaluated based on frequency, intensity, isolation, and duration of the pressure involved.

 Consent must still be attained even if:

-- The Respondent is someone known by the Complainant - Either or both individuals have engaged in consensual sexual activity with each other previously - Either of both individuals are under the influence of alcohol or drugs - There was no weapon involved - There was no evidence of a struggle or resistance - There are no other witnesses
+- The Respondent is someone known by the Complainant. - The individuals have engaged in consensual sexual activity with each other previously. - Either or both individuals are under the influence of alcohol or drugs.